I admit, any occasion is good to drink champagne because it’s my favourite drink!

 Equality for all, whether for work, salary, marriage, parenthood ...

 June is the symbol of the Pride month for the LGBT community and Gay Prides take place around the world.

 Me it's every day that I find them fantastic.
 I would like to pay tribute to all those who have the courage of their identity and their femininity, to the superwoman who is in you!!

 Today, I attend the wedding of friends in Paris, so obviously my article of the day could only relate to my marriage, I am obviously inexhaustible on the subject!

 I love flowers, it's beautiful, delicate, fragile and colourful like me!
-Another of my priorities for my wedding after dress and shoes (read article shoes-forever.html ).
+Another of my priorities for my wedding after dress and shoes.

 I chose fuchsia pink in little touches in my outfit, to modernise my classic dress: nail polish, lipstick, shoes and even a few false eyelashes!

-But also because it's a color that I love and that suits me perfectly.
+But also because it's a colour that I love and that suits me perfectly.

-By extension, and for the sake of harmony, the flowers had to be matched.
+By extension, and for the sake of harmony, the flowers had to match.

 In addition, I wanted local flowers that symbolise my wedding in Santorini, and nothing more obvious than the bougainvillea that are found absolutely everywhere on the island.